IgniteUI/app-builder-docfx/en/generate-app/generate-app-overview.md

 ## Supported Components

-Right now AppBuilder generates application for Angular and Blazor.
-Below is a list of each supported components in each platform:
+Currently, the App Builder supports code generation for Angular and Blazor.
+Below is a list of supported components per platform:
 | Component              | Angular            | Blazor                           |
 |------------------------|--------------------|----------------------------------|
 | **Layouts**                                                                    |